suitjs/core/README.md

-# Suit Framework
+# Suit

-A confortable MVC framework to walk around.
+A confortable MVC framework.